Progress (Take That album): Background

 In July 1995, Robbie Williams announced that he was leaving Take That.
 Following his departure, the group disbanded until 2005 when they made their reunion without Williams.
 In 2008, during the band's work on their fifth studio album, The Circus, Williams held a meeting with Gary Barlow and the other band members at his former house in Los Angeles after re-establishing contact in May 2006 during the Ultimate Tour.
 In 2010, in an interview on BBC Radio 1, Williams elaborated, "'It is one of those situations in life that could be very explosive and could go completely wrong.
 We had that big chat and the most amazing thing happened at the end of it.
 We both said sorry to each other and we both meant it and that was all we needed."
 Barlow added "I spent the last 15 years thinking about what I was going to say."

+When Williams officially re-joined Take That for Progress (2010), his return marked a decisive creative shift for the band.
+According to producer Stuart Price, it was Williams who first proposed his involvement after the two discussed taking the group's sound in a more electronic direction inspired by 1980s and synth-pop aesthetics.
+Price later confirmed that "Robbie wanted to bring in a new texture and energy, something closer to electronic pop," and that this approach "pushed the band outside their comfort zone in the best way."

+Williams's earlier solo work, particularly his 2006 album Rudebox, played a key role in shaping this evolution.
+While Rudebox was initially polarising for its departure from traditional pop towards electronic and experimental sounds, it has since been re-evaluated by critics as an important precursor to Progress.
+In a 2010 interview, Price noted that the synth-driven textures and lyrical irony of Rudebox helped inspire the production approach of Progress, merging Williams’s club-oriented sensibility with Take That’s melodic core.

+Critics widely noted the transformation: The Guardian described Progress as "a sleek, synth-driven pop record—by far the most adventurous of the band's career," while NME credited Williams’s return for "re-energising Take That and steering them towards electronic experimentation rather than balladry."